 After a brunch of Egg Florentine in Los Gatos downtown, we drove through the narrow and windy highway 17.
 Admiring the greenery overflowing from the sides of the road, the drive passed quickly and didn’t seem nearly as long as we had expected.

 Our first stop was Swanton Berry Farm, a local farm which grows a wide variety of berries.
 Off Cabrillo Highway, it’s an unsuspecting set of buildings that look like any other farm along the path.
 Entering the farm, I was taken aback by the beauty and style of the interior.
 I looked around and saw the incredible array of jams, fresh cheesecakes, and tables with big books and small games.

 Downtown Santa Cruz was only fifteen minutes away.
 Strolling the streets, we took our time to explore bookstores, thrift stores, and small boutique shops.
 It’s a quaint little town with a very cute vibe.
-We stopped by Verve coffee, which is one of the most beautiful coffee shops I’ve been to.
+We stopped by Verve coffee, which is one of the most beautiful coffee shops I’ve ever been to.
 They have an incredible selection of roasted beans.
 Incredible interior design with loads of light pouring in through the windows.
 We ordered a couple of coffees and sat down and just enjoyed.

 In the night, we went to MeloMelo Kava Bar.
 It was an interesting experience, and very different from what I was expecting.